 Not many times have I stopped listening to a record and immediately thought, “Wow!
 That is one of the best albums I have ever heard!”
-Yet, that was the case with Loretta Lynn’s Jack White produced Van Lear Rose.
+Yet, that was the case with Loretta Lynn’s Jack White-produced Van Lear Rose.

 Now, as many people know, I am a huge classic country fan.
 I could sit and listen to the likes of Glen Campbell, Johnny Cash, Tammy Wynette, and Dolly Parton all day.
-Although I am not a fan of what they call country music today, there’s a few artists I like, but they are few and far between.
+Although I am not a fan of what they call country music today, there are a few artists I like, but they are few and far between.

 Side Note: This is Loretta Lynn’s first album where she wrote all the songs.

 It’s hard for me to pick just a few songs to write about, but here are a few of my favorites.

 Track 2 “Portland Oregon”: This is a duet between Lynn and Jack White.
 It is amazing how two voices from two generations can blend so well.
 It goes to show the timelessness of music.
 The song opens with a dramatic instrumental and ends with asking for a pitcher to go.

 Track 6 “High on a Mountain Top”: The premise of this song is humility mixed with everything you ever need.
 Lynn talks about how poor her family was, but how she would never leave that “Mountain Top.”
 They had “flowers growing wild, God-fearin’ people, and how Uncle Joe would pull out his fiddle.”
 This song proves money doesn’t mean anything when it comes to happiness.